GiviMAD/rustpotter/README.md

 The motivation behind this project is to learn about audio analysis and the Rust language/ecosystem.

-I have no prior experience with any of those so don't expect this to be a production grade tool.
+As such, this is not intended to be a production-grade tool.

 ## Contributing

-Feel encourage to suggest/contribute any improvements that you have in mind, about the code or the detection process.
+Feel free to suggest or contribute any improvements that you have in mind, either to the code or the detection process.

-Open an issue if you need any assistance about it.
+If you need any assistance, please feel free to open an issue.

 Best regards!